CLI Tool

 API Keys

-Manage API keys for projects.
+Manage API keys for organizations.

 keys list

-List all API keys for a project.
+List all API keys for an organization.

-runhuman keys list --project proj_abc123
+runhuman keys list --organization org_abc123

-runhuman keys ls --project proj_abc123 # alias
+runhuman keys ls --organization org_abc123 # alias

 Options:

-keys create <projectId> <name>
+keys create <name>

-Create a new API key.
+Create a new API key for an organization.

-runhuman keys create proj_abc123 "Production Key"
+runhuman keys create "Production Key" --organization org_abc123

-runhuman keys create proj_abc123 "CI/CD Key"
+runhuman keys create "CI/CD Key" --organization org_abc123

-⚠️ Important: The full key is only shown once.
+Important: The full key is only shown once.
 Save it immediately.

 keys show <keyId>